 For both dfdl:contentLength() and dfdl:valueLength(), the content length excludes any alignment filling as well as excluding any leading or trailing skip bytes.
 That is, the returned length is about the length of the content, and not about the position of that content in the output data stream.

-Use dfdl:encodeDFDLEntities() when the value of a DFDL property is obtained from the data stream using an expression, and the type of the property is DFDL String Literal or List of DFDL String Literals, and the values extracted from the data stream could contain '%' or space characters.
+Use dfdl:encodeDFDLEntities() when the value of a DFDL property is obtained from the data stream using an expression, and the type of the property is DFDL String Literal or List of DFDL String Literals, and the values extracted from the data stream can contain '%' or space characters.
 If the data already contains DFDL entities, this function should not be used.